brendan-donohoe/math471/README.rst

   $ make clean
   $ make graph_it

-  - To run the code and plot the error of
+  - To run the code and plot the error, use the commands:
+  $ make clean
+  $ make graph_error

+  - To make changes to the functions being graphed and analyzed for error, edit:
+  The FUNCTIONS area in homework4.f90 (lines 60-70) The FUNCTIONS area in erroranalysis.f90 (lines 82-100) The FUNCTIONS areas in xycoord.f90 (lines 10-20 for x_coord and lines 27-37 for y_coord)